muammar/mkchromecast/README.md

 ![Image of
 working menu](https://raw.githubusercontent.com/muammar/mkchromecast/master/images/screenshot.png)

-I am still working on improving it.
+You can pass the options when using ffmpeg as backend.
+I am still working on improving the menu.

 ### TODO